 Capital Gains Tax When Selling Rented-Out Property to Buy Your Dream Home

-Trending 3 days ago
+Trending 3 months ago

 Selling a rented-out property to buy your dream home is an exciting step.
 However, the process can be complicated, especially when it comes to taxes.
 One of the most important factors to consider is Capital Gains Tax (CGT).
 You may wonder if you have to pay CGT, how much it will be, and whether there are ways to reduce it.
 In this guide, we’ll clarify the key details you need to know about CGT, particularly for rented-out properties, and provide tips to help you navigate this journey smoothly.